What would you live on if you had to miss work because of an accident, illness or pregnancy? And you didn’t have enough leave time?

 Long Term Disability

-Long Term Disability or “LTD” benefits would begin after a 180-day (6 months) waiting period.
-You may transition into LTD from STD if you continue to be disabled after 6 months.
+LTD benefits would begin after a 180-day (6 months) waiting period.
+You may automatically transition into LTD from STD if you continue to be disabled after 6 months.
 The benefit can be paid as long as you are disabled, until age 65.
 (If disability onset is after 65th birthday, benefits may be paid for a reduced period).
 All benefit-eligible employees except FGP members and Resident Physicians/Housestaff are eligible for this benefit.

-View the LTD Summary Plan Description (insurance booklet) at the UA System Benefits website.
+View the LTD Summary Plan Description (insurance booklet) on the UA System Benefits website.

 Basic Long Term Disability: Eligible employees are automatically enrolled in Basic LTD. UAMS pays the premium and there is no cost to you.
 This plan covers your first $20,000 of salary.
 Again the benefit is 60% salary replacement once you exhaust your leave time.
 The maximum monthly benefit is $1000.

 Optional Long Term Disability: If your annual salary is over $20,000, we encourage you to enroll in Optional LTD. By doing so, you cover your salary up to $500,000.
 This raises your maximum monthly benefit to potentially $24,000.
-Your premium cost is based upon your salary; the maximum monthly premium based on $500,000 salary is $204.80.
-You may enroll within your first month of eligibility as a new hire or when your annualized salary first exceeds $20,000.
-Otherwise you would have to wait for the next open enrollment period.
+Your premium cost is based upon your salary.
+Visit our insurance rates website for your cost.
+You may enroll at any time, to take effect the first of the following month.
+But a pre-existing condition will not be covered within your first year of coverage.

 Special Long Term Disability for College of Medicine Faculty Group Practice (FGP) Members: